neo696969/NeuroDM/README.md

-# NeuroDM - Mass DM Bot (Just for Learning, Don’t Be Weird)
+# NeuroDM - Mass DM Bot (Educational Purposes Only)

 > Basically, it’s a Discord mass DM bot built with Discord.js, lets you hit up folks using a bunch of tokens at once.
 For *testing* and *learning* only, alright?
 No funny business.